multiversx/mx-bridge-eth-sc-rs/docs/gas_costs.md

 `performAction(Ethereum to Elrond batch)`: If all transactions in the batch use a different token, this will cost around 60M base + 20M * nr_transactions.
 The reason these are so expensive is because the multiTransfer SC has to perform calls to a price-aggregator to estimate the fees.
 Either way, there is an optimization in place to cache costs if multiple transfers use the same token.
 Hence, most of the time, the cost per transaction won't be as high.
 Even so, this estimate should cover for most, if not all, cases.

-`getNextTransactionBatch`: Base cost seems to be around 40M, with ~10M extra per transaction fetched.
+`fetchNextTransactionBatch`: Base cost seems to be around 40M, with ~10M extra per transaction fetched.
 This is a bit tricky to estimate, since the relayer has no way of knowing how many transactions will be in the batch before actually fetching it.
 Having said that, the max number of transactions per batch is currently 10, so around 40M + 10 * 20M = 240M should cover for most cases, so let's say 250M hard-coded gas limit.
 There is no risk of assigning too much gas here, as even with no transactions, 250M gas limit with actual 40M gas used does not exceed the 10x limitation.

 `performAction(Elrond to Ethereum batch, i.e. SetStatus)`: Same ~35M base cost, with approximately 10M more per transaction.
 Cheaper than the multiTransfer, as fees are calculated when the user creates a deposit.
 Still, the contract requires minting tokens for each transaction, so to be safe, I suggest 35M + 15M * nr_transactions.